Q100040: How to assign your Nvidia GPU to Mari on a Windows system

 MORE INFORMATIONMari only supports AMD or Nvidia GPUs with certain minimum requirements (shown on our system requirements page).

-Laptops which come with 2 GPUs will try to automatically assign the best GPU for the job when running a program, in this case, the wrong GPU was assigned (Intel).
-This can be fixed by modifying the Nvidia Control Panel for accessing the correct GPU in Mari, as follows:
+Laptops that come with 2 GPUs will try to automatically assign the best GPU for the job when running a program, in this case, the wrong GPU was assigned (Intel).
+This can be fixed by modifying the Nvidia Control Panel and Windows Settings to assign the correct GPU to Mari, as follows:

 - Open Control Panel > Nvidia Control Panel.